k00mi/gitaly/CONTRIBUTING.md

 Additionally, if you feel that the change you are making is sufficiently complicated or just for your own confidence, please feel free to assign a maintainer.

+### Review Process

+The Gitaly team uses the following process:

+- When you merge request is ready for review, select two approvers from the Merge Request edit view.
+- Assign the first reviewer
+- When the first reviewer is done, they assign the second reviewer
+- When the second reviewer is done
+  - If there are no discussions, they are free to merge
+  - Otherwise assign back to the author for next round of review.

+**Note**: the author-reviewer 1-reviewer 2-author cycle works best with small changes.
+With larger changes feel free to use the traditional author-reviewer 1-author-reviewer 1-reviewer 2-author-reviewer 2-cycle.

 ## Gitaly Developer Quick-start Guide